UVU Physics Degrees and Programs

 minor expands student knowledge of physical phenomena and provides fundamental knowledge,

-skills, and abilities of the foundational principles of physics-new as follows:
+skills, and abilities of the foundational principles of physics.

 - Fundamental knowledge of mathematics, classical mechanics, electricity and magnetism,